What is Vendor Management? Importance & Process

 Seamless negotiation and contract review

 Contract management enhances collaboration between internal stakeholders and external suppliers by streamlining negotiation.
-Using AI-aided legal review capabilities and automated workflows, you can expedite the contract review process by automatically identifying and resolving potential risks – such as missing clauses and clause deviations – before the vendor signs the onboarding agreement.
+Using AI-aided legal review capabilities and automated workflows, You can expedite the contract review process by automatically identifying and resolving potential risks during the contract review. – such as missing clauses and clause deviations – before the vendor signs the onboarding agreement.

 Following contract management best practices also bridges other gaps in traditional vendor management programs by allowing buyers to quickly assess historical insights on past vendor performance.
 You can then leverage these insights to gain an edge during negotiations.